bjlasc011/Professional-Portfolio/README.md

 ### App Demos

 ##### LG&E's Training Tracker Demmo Video
+I was on this project for the final 6 months of this project before doing final user stories and UATs (User Acceptance Testing) and puhsing to production.
+This application is used by company employees to enter completed training for compliance purposes.
+This application sends automatic emails and interfaces with PeopleSoft.

 <a href="https://www.youtube.com/watch?v=UU6Q5ZbL8WE"
 target="_blank"><img src="../master/Programming/trainingtracker.jpg"
 alt="Training Tracker" width="600" height="300" border="10" /></a>

 ##### LG&E's HR Interview Builder
+HR Interview Builder is LG&E's first fully dedicated Agile project in an effort to begin transition from waterfall development to the Agile methodology.
+I am one of two devolopers on this project and am responsible for the UI design and all front end coding.
+In this project I have done some API development in C#.
+This utilizes LG&E's corprate framework and session authentication as well as interfacing with IBMs Brass Ring database.

+This app will be both mobile and browser.
+It will be used to complete interview questionnaires, candidate evaluations, and act as a staffing services hub to manage all requisitions.
+HR Interview Builder will also be the system of record to prepare the company in case of legal action for Hiring Practice claims.

 <a href="https://www.youtube.com/watch?v=q3goyvmWNBg"
 target="_blank"><img src="../master/Programming/hrib.jpg"
 alt="Training Tracker" width="600" height="300" border="10" /></a>